 Austria does not allow for alternative dispute resolution with respect to taxes.
 However, with the objective of avoiding future tax disputes, a taxpayer may contact the competent Austrian tax authority and ask for informal answers to tax questions or informal tax rulings in advance.
 As of 1 January 2019, Austria allows for binding rulings in the area of reorganisations, tax groups, international tax law, and questions of abuse of law; value added tax (VAT) rulings are allowed as from 1 January 2020 (see Section VII for more details).

 i Tax dispute resulting from original tax decree or a tax audit

 In principle, Austria has an assessment-based tax procedure.
 This means that a taxpayer is required to file a tax return.
-Following such return, an Austrian tax authority will issue a tax decree which determines and assesses the due tax.
+Following such return, an Austrian tax authority will issue a tax decree that determines and assesses the due tax.
 If the taxpayer disagrees with a tax notice, he or she can file an appeal within one month after delivery.

 Any tax return that is filed with the Austrian tax authorities is subject to a plausibility check before a tax decree is issued.
 Normally, the taxpayer's information is reviewed in more detail only if certain aspects of the filed tax return are unclear to the Austrian tax authorities.
 More often such review is made after the tax assessment.
 Under Austrian statutory law, any tax notice may be corrected by the Austrian tax authorities without further reasoning given within one year.